-Hiu Newcomb has spent the past 57 years pouring her hard work into Potomac Vegetable Farms, which she started with her husband Tony on cheap rental land in Northern Virginia.
-To hear Hiu and her daughter Hana talk about him, Tony Newcomb was an irrepressible man with an idealistic vision of creating a farm and a more just society.
+Hiu Newcomb has spent the past 57 years pouring her hard work into Potomac Vegetable Farms, which she started in the 1960s with her husband Tony on cheap rental land in Northern Virginia.
+Hiu is now the matriarch of the family, while the day-to-day operation is managed by daughter Hana, whom you can read about here.
+To hear Hiu and Hana talk about him, Tony Newcomb was an irrepressible man with an idealistic vision of creating a farm and a more just society.
 My sense from lots of conversation with both Hana and Hiu is that the farm owes its existence to Tony’s ideas, but it owes its survival to Hiu’s willing spirit of adventure and her commitment to the farm and her husband’s vision.

 Hiu (pronounced Hugh) was born in 1935 in Honolulu to Chinese parents.
-At 82 years old, she has some great stories to share.
+At 82 years old, she has some great stories to share about both farming and life.
 For example: When she was six years old, her mother took her and her four siblings one December day to visit Santa.
 They stood patiently in line, while about ten miles away Pearl Harbor was being bombed.
 Her mother got all the kids home safely to their home on the hill, where they watched the black smoke from their living room window.
 They never got to see Santa.

 When Hiu left home at age 17 to go to Oberlin College, to study piano and become a music teacher, she packed everything in a trunk and took a boat across the Pacific.
 It took five days.
 She landed in Los Angeles, then traveled by bus to San Francisco and stayed in a YMCA, and then took a train across country to Ohio.
 “It was very adventurous and wonderful.”
 (So different from how kids go off to college now, loaded down with all the amenities and moved lovingly into the dorm by their parents.)